ashshekhar/stellar-motion/README.md

 ## Aim

-We aim to determine a star's motion by calculating the `redshift` in its spectrum, using the `Hydrogen-alpha line`
+We aim to determine stellar motion by calculating the `redshift` in its spectrum, using the `Hydrogen-alpha line`

 ## Background